Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/a-first-look-at-prisma-studio.md

   - prisma
 ---

-Ever since I started showing interest in Prisma, the Studio element kept showing up everywhere.
+Since I started showing interest in Prisma, the Studio element kept showing up everywhere.

-Prisma studio is basically a GUI for the data in your database.
+Prisma studio is a GUI for the data in your database.
-I haven't used it myself at the time of writing, so we'll be learning what it can do together.
+I haven't used it myself since writing, so we'll be learning what it can do together.

 For this, we'll use the project we just created, and you can follow along by using this [GitHub branch](https://github.com/rebelchris/local-prisma/tree/part-2).